-For the past few days, I’d been having a hell of a time deciding if this constant headache, stuffy nose, and sore throat were a result of allergies or a head cold.
+My wisdom teeth have been impacted for a very long time.
+For the past few days, I’d been having a hell of a time deciding if this constant headache, stuffy nose, and sore throat were a result of allergies, a head cold, or if it was my teeth.
 My antihistamine, something like Claritin, didn’t seem to be helping after a day or two, so I bought a bag of HEB cherry cough drops to at least suppress the coughing while at work.
 Somehow, I ate thirty of them in two days and still felt like shit.
 Then I see this on the local news.
-Continue reading

 Note: This review may contain spoilers throughout.
 Proceed with caution if you have not read The Way of Kings.